-During the year the Company acquired 3,199,593 shares in Focus Minerals Limited (FML) made up of 1,856,198 shares purchased directly on market and 1,343,395 shares via an allocation available in a Renounceable Entitlement Offer by FML in December 2021.
-The market value of these shares in FML was \$330,726, (A\$479,939).
+During prior the year ended 2022 the Company acquired 3,199,593 shares in Focus Minerals Limited (FML) made up of 1,856,198 shares purchased directly on market and 1,343,395 shares via an allocation available in a Renounceable Entitlement Offer by FML in December 2021.

 In December 2021 the Company also announced its intention to make an off-market takeover bid for the shares in FML.
 The original offer was on a 2 for 1 basis where each FML shareholders who took up the offer would receive 2 shares in TGM.
 In February 2022, TGM announced they had improved the offer for FML shares to 5 new TGM shares for every 2 FML shares.
 As at the closing date in March 2022 of the TGM off market offer, TGM had received a total of 4,977,984 acceptances in the offer and gain approximately 417 new TGM shareholders on the registry.
 As a result, TGM issued 12,445,002 new TGM shares as consideration under the 5 for 2 script for script takeover offer.
-The market value of these shares in FML was \$515,549, (A\$745,698).